ghazanhaider/SAM9G20/README.md

 ## U-Boot

+(Fix for uboot 2017.11, we do not need this for the newer buildroot set)

 The board file is patched with the provided patch (nothing to do):

 To set default env, modify these vars in include/configs/at91sam9g20ek.h: